treep78/html-css-sass/README.md

 -   [Make Your Application Themeable](http://webdesign.tutsplus.com/tutorials/how-to-use-sass-to-build-one-project-with-multiple-themes--cms-22104)
 -   [Improve Your Markup by Extending Classes](https://coderwall.com/p/wixovg/bootstrap-without-all-the-debt)

-Let's start by defining a theme for an example application.

 ## Nested Selectors

  This should feel natural.
 Let's go from: